SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 **Example 1:**

 - The example class implements the `IF_SERIALIZABLE_OBJECT` interface, using the standard behavior to serialize and deserialize all instance attributes (i.e. the helper methods mentioned below are not implemented).
-- The values of of all deserialized instance attributes are displayed.
+- The values of all deserialized instance attributes are displayed.

 ```abap
 CLASS zcl_some_class DEFINITION